 Why should you even consider extending credit to customers?
 At first glance, it may seem like a risky endeavor.
 However, it’s a practice that can help your business in several ways.

-- Gain an Edge Over the Competition.
-When you extend credit, you’re offering an advantage that your competitors may not be able to match.
+When you extend credit to your customers, you’re offering an advantage that your competitors may not be able to match.
 This is a good way to differentiate yourself and build long-term relationships with customers.
 This tactic is most common in B2B industries such as legal services and transportation.

 Drawbacks and Complications of Extending Credit

-While there are certainly advantages to extending credit, there are also some possible problems that can arise with this practice.
+While there are certainly advantages to extending credit to customers, there are also some possible problems that can arise with this practice.
 These include:

-- Resources Allocated to Collections and Accounts Receivable.
-Once you start extending credit, you have to allocate the necessary manpower and resources to handle this extra work.
+Once you start extending credit to your customers, you have to allocate the necessary manpower and resources to handle this extra work.

-These are some of the problems that can come up when you extend credit.
+These are some of the problems that can come up when you extend credit to customers.
 However, this should not discourage you from initiating the practice.
 There are pros and cons to every business decision.
 If you take the right precautions and establish transparent and responsible measures, you can minimize the problems and enjoy the benefits of extending credit.

-Now let’s look at some tips on how to enjoy the benefits of extending credit while avoiding the downside.
+Now let’s look at some tips on how to enjoy the benefits of extending credit to your customers while avoiding the downside.